Were you laid off from your job and now you want to start a business? How should you proceed? This guide will help you get started.

 If you’re going to start a business, you need to go in with your eyes wide open.
 The fact of the matter is that most small businesses fail, but even if your new company never turns a profit, it can help your career in the long run.
 After going into business for themselves, many workers re-enter the traditional corporate world with a new set of skill that are highly desired by employers.
 By running your own company, you’re gaining invaluable experience in marketing, sales, finance, and management, all of which can translate into necessary skills in virtually any business setting.

 In fact, many entrepreneurs create their companies with the knowledge that they will only be temporary.
 If you know that your job search is going to take six months or a year, what better way to cover that employment gap than by starting your own business?
-While some hiring managers may look down on the six months or so you spent freelancing, others will respect the hard work and ingenuity it took to run your own company.
+While some hiring managers may look down on the six months or so you spent succeed as a freelancer, others will respect the hard work and ingenuity it took to run your own company.
 Also, explaining your freelancing or consulting business is much easier than explaining a glaring gap in your work history.

 Starting a new business under any circumstances isn’t easy, and the aftermath of being laid off can be a particularly trying time.
 However, if you have the motivation and financial stability, creating your own business, even on a temporary basis, can be beneficial.
 Plus, in the event that your new enterprise is wildly successful, you can work for yourself indefinitely and never have to worry about getting laid off again.